vdeminstitute/vdemdata/README.md

 ```
 # Install the development version of the vdemdata package
-# (since this package is still an ongoing project,
+# (the package is an ongoing project,
-# keep checking for updates, new functions, etc.!)
+# keep checking for updates)

 # First, you need to have the devtools package installed
 install.packages("devtools")
 # now, install the vdemdata package directly from GitHub
 devtools::install_github("vdeminstitute/vdemdata")

-# NOTE: make sure you have an updated R version (> 3.5) and
+# NOTE: make sure you have an updated R version and
-# - since the package is still a development version -
+# - since the package is a development version -
 # an updated version of rlang, xcode (Mac), rtools (Windows), r-base-dev (Linux)
 # installed.
 If you have troubles with the installation
-# write to the package maintainer Seraphine Maerz (maerz@soz.uni-frankfurt.de).
+# write to Linnea Fox (linnea.fox@v-dem.net),
+# Data Manager and Data Engineer at the V-Dem Institute.
 ```

 ## Suggested Citations ##